vnraic/slapd/README.md

 #endif /* SLAPD_META_CLIENT_PR */
 ```

-Lets prepr for compilitation.
+Prep for compilation.
 The following was gatherd from doing a `apt-get source slapd` and finding out what is compiled on distro
 ```
 ./configure \
 --prefix=/usr \